 Fortunately, there are effective treatments for pelvic organ prolapse, from medications and lifestyle changes to advanced surgical procedures using the minimally invasive da Vinci® Surgical System.
-Catalin Marinescu, MD, FACOG, and Kendra Baker, DO, of OBGYN CARE provide valuable and personalized diagnostic and treatment options for prolapse at two locations in Newport Beach and Irvine, California.
+Catalin Marinescu, MD, FACOG of OBGYN CARE provide valuable and personalized diagnostic and treatment options for prolapse at two locations in Newport Beach and Irvine, California.
 Take control of your health and protect your urinary and reproductive system with empathic and efficient care.
 Call OBGYN CARE or simply book online today.

 Pelvic organ prolapse refers to the loosening or weakening of the connective tissues and muscles supporting the pelvic organs, including the uterus, bladder, and rectum.
 This results in one or more of the pelvic organs falling, pressing, or dropping into or out of the vagina.